zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/First Person Controller.md

 Set the Radius and height to values that suit your game.

-> You may find these values need to be modified later to better suit your game.
+> [!note] You may find these values need to be modified later to better suit your game.
-{style="note"}

 ![Set Radius and Height](fpc-RadiusHeight.png)